 Web development is an innovative industry and it is mostly a skill-based field.
 Most job applications do not require a college degree in computer science.
+However, having some training will put you a step ahead of the pack.
+You can find online courses in Australia that’ll give you the knowledge and skills to kickstart your career.
 There are a lot of self-taught specialists or those who got their knowledge thanks to boot camps and courses.
 However, the conventional requirement of having the experience keeps being one of the most convincing factors for employers.
 How to demonstrate the experience you have?
 Where to get the experience if you are only at the start of your career?
 Here are some answers.

 Prepare Your Resume and Cover Letter